Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP11_Final_Project.md

 https://www.nature.com/articles/s41467-017-00623-3

+There is much value in developing an automated, non-invasive technique to detect the cell cycle of cells.
+Current prevalent techniques are invasive, and often rely on injecting some type of radioactive markers or dyes into the cell.
+An automated method to detect cell cycle given the image of the cell can potentially provide a safer, more efficient, and non-invasive alternative.
 Convolutional neural networks(CNN), a type of deep learning model that excels in image analysis, can be used for both prediction and clustering tasks.
 In this study, a convolutional neural network was used to predict the cell cycle phase of jurkat cell images.
 After training the model on 33,000 images, predictions were made on 3000 images.
 An accuracy of 98% was achieved, a 6% improvement over traditional machine learning techniques.
 [5]

 <p align="center"><img src="10.png" height="175"></p>

 Figure: Images of jurkat cells in each stage of cell cycle

+<b>Results:</b>

 <p align="center"><img src="11.png" height="400"></p>